kriserickson/aging-coder/src/posts/2025-08-22-clustering-the-cookbook-a-taste-of-unsupervised-learning.md

 source .venv/bin/activate
 ```

-Now, it depends what IDE you are using to know how to procede next.
+Now, it depends what IDE you are using to know how to proceed next.
 If you are using PyCharm, Jupyter should be ready to go out-of-the-box - no-plugins needed and the default settings should be good.
 If you are using VS Code you will have to install the [Jupyter Extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).

-### Setting up the data
+### Setting Up the Data

 Lets begin by setting up the data.
 We do this in the `/notebooks/unsupervised.ipynb` notebook, see the code below.
 First, we iterate through all the of the recipes stored in the potential_labels directory (see the [previous articles](/posts/2025-06-13-experiments-in-supervised-learning) to see why this is in potential_labels and understand why some of the other files are here).
 We open the file, parse out the json and create a new object that contains the title, the filename and the ingredients, we then dump that into the `ingredients.jsonl` file.
 We use [jsonl](https://jsonlines.org) for simplicity, as [Pandas](https://pandas.pydata.org) handles `jsonl` files very quickly.